 During the construction phase, management determines the stage of completion and actual costs incurred and capitalised based on experts' reports.
-The Company recognises income for project management in the Statement of Comprehensive Income and once the units are completed and handed to tenants, will recognise revenue from rental streams, also in the Statement of Comprehensive Income.
-A master agreement has been entered into with the Housing Authority and specific agreements will follow once tenants are assigned.
+Throughout this period, the Company recognises income for project management in the Statement of Comprehensive Income and once the units are completed and handed to tenants, recognise revenue from will the provision of housing facilities, also in the Statement of Comprehensive Income.
+A master agreement the Housing has been entered into with Authority and specific agreements will follow once tenants are assigned.
 Management intends to optimise revenues based on variations to original designs and to also cover the construction of additional units.
-The IFRIC 12 model prepared by management continues to be updated with the latest actual and projected costs and expected revenues to provide management and the Board with updated profitability projections, compared with the original estimates.
+IFRIC 12 model prepared by management continues to be updated with the latest actual and projected costs and expected revenues to provide management and the Board with updated profitability projections, compared with the original estimates.